-The Map Editor is the most powerful module designed specifically for managers and engineers.
+The GIS Cloud Map Editor is the most powerful module designed specifically for managers and engineers.
 It allows them to upload, create, style, edit and share maps; create surveys, and manage data and teams.

 Mobile Data Collection is a complete real-time data collection, visualization, and monitoring solution.
 It contains a web application, MDC Portal, and a hybrid mobile application, MDC.
 The mobile app’s primary purpose is field data collection, while the Portal’s purpose is creating surveys and managing collected data.

-The Map Viewer provides a simple way to view and access maps and data.
+The GIS Map Viewer provides a simple way to view maps and data.
 Optimized for non-professionals, it enables users to access shared or public maps on any device in real-time.

-In collaboration with the client, we researched and documented use cases and information architecture based on feedback from their existing customers.
+In collaboration with the client, we researched and documented use cases and information architecture based on feedback from their existing GIS Cloud customers.

-As GIS Cloud is a highly customizable white label solution, there were diverse industries and scenarios with specific requirements to consider.
+Because GIS Cloud is a highly customizable white label solution, we needed to cover diverse industries and scenarios with specific requirements.

 What we found most impressive about the McKnight Media team was their quick understanding of our product, company and needs.

 Every time we dived deeper in the product together, they were always ready to offer the best solutions, and willing to adjust their designs according to new insights we provided.

 Data collection starts with a form.
 The GIS Cloud Form Builder only supported flat data structures prior to Related Tables.
 There was no way to add more information than just some basic parameters.